wargio/naxsi/docs/new/build-naxsi.md

 nginx-<version>/objs/ngx_http_naxsi_module.so
 ```

-The other files you will need, are **the rules**, which can be found under:
+The other files you will need, are **the rules**, which can be found at the following path:

 ```
 naxsi/naxsi_rules